-1 2 3 Subsection 193.011(8), F.S., states the following in pertinent part: "When the net 3 4 proceeds of the sale of any property are utilized, directly or indirectly, in the determination of just valuation of realty of the sold parcel or any other parcel under the 5 provisions of this section, the property appraiser, for the purposes of such 6 determination, shall exclude any portion of such net proceeds attributable to payments 7 for household furnishings or other items of personal property."
-8 The eighth exiterion provides for the deduction of personal property in arriving at pat 9 10 The eighth criterion provides for the deduction of personal property in arriving at net proceeds of sale of real property, but does not specifically address the deduction of 11 personal property to arrive at net proceeds of sale of tangible personal property.
-12 13 However, the Florida Supreme Court found that it is unconstitutional for a property 14 15 appraiser to include intangible personal property value in the just valuation of 15 16 tangible personal property.
+1 2 Subsection 193.011(8), F.S., states the following in pertinent part: "When the net 3 proceeds of the sale of any property are utilized, directly or indirectly, in the 4 determination of just valuation of realty of the sold parcel or any other parcel under the 5 provisions of this section, the property appraiser, for the purposes of such 6 determination, shall exclude any portion of such net proceeds attributable to payments 7 for household furnishings or other items of personal property."
+8 to neusenola famioninge of other items of personal property.
+9 The eighth criterion provides for the deduction of personal property in arriving at net 10 proceeds of sale of real property, but does not specifically address the deduction of 11 personal property to arrive at net proceeds of sale of tangible personal property.
+12 personal property to arrive at het proceeds of sale of tangible personal property.
+However, the Florida Supreme Court found that it is unconstitutional for a property 13 nowever, the nonda Supreme Court found that it is unconstitutional for a property 14 appraiser to include intangible personal property value in the just valuation of 15 tangible personal property.
 See Havill v.
 Scripps Howard Cable Co. , 742 So.2d 210 (Fla.
-1998).
-17 1990).
-18 Given this decision and the statutory definition of personal property that includes 19 intangible personal property, the personal property component of the eighth criterion 20 21 must be properly considered in the just valuation of tangible personal property.
-22 The just value of personal property types other than tangible personal property must be 23 excluded from just valuations of tangible personal property.
-24 25 Definition of Tennikle Demonstration (TDD) 26 27 Definition of Tangible Personal Property (TPP) 28 "Tangible personal property' means all goods, chattels, and other articles of value (but does not include the vehicular items enumerated in s.
+16 1998).
+17 Given this decision and the statutory definition of personal property that includes 18 Over this decision and the statutory deminition of personal property that includes 19 intangible personal property, the personal property component of the eighth criterion 20 must be properly considered in the just valuation of tangible personal property.
+21 22 The just value of personal property types other than tangible personal property must be 23 excluded from just valuations of tangible personal property.
+24 25 26 Definition of Tangible Personal Property (TPP) 27 "Tangible personal property' means all goods, chattels, and other articles of value (but 28 does not include the vehicular items enumerated in s.
 1(b), Art.
 VII of the State 29 Constitution and elsewhere defined) capable of manual possession and whose chief 30 value is intrinsic to the article itself.
-'Construction work in progress' consists of those 31 items of tangible personal property commonly known as fixtures, machinery, and 32 equipment when in the process of being installed in new or expanded improvements to 33 24 real property and whose value is materially enhanced upon connection or use with a 34 35 preexisting, taxable, operational system or facility.
-Construction work in progress shall be deemed substantially completed when connected with the preexisting, taxable, 36 operational system or facility.
-For the purposes of tangible personal property 37 constructed or installed by an electric utility, construction work in progress shall be 38 deemed substantially completed upon the earlier of when all permits or approvals 39 required for commercial operation have been received or approved, or 1 year after the

-- required for commercial operation have been received or approved, or 1 year after the construction work in progress has been connected with the preexisting, taxable, - 41 operational system or facility.
-Inventory and household goods are expressly excluded - 42 from this definition."
-See Subsection 192.001(11)(d), F.S. - 43 - 44 Note: Legislation enacted in 2024 amended section 192.001(11)(d), F.S., to add that - 45 for the purpose of tangible personal property constructed or installed by an electric - 46 utility, construction work in progress shall not be deemed substantially completed unless - 47 all permits or approvals required for commercial operation have been received or
+'Construction work in progress' consists of those 31 items of tangible personal property commonly known as fixtures, machinery, and 32 equipment when in the process of being installed in new or expanded improvements to 33 real property and whose value is materially enhanced upon connection or use with a 34 preexisting, taxable, operational system or facility.
+Construction work in progress shall 35 be deemed substantially completed when connected with the preexisting, taxable, 36 operational system or facility.
+For the purposes of tangible personal property 37 constructed or installed by an electric utility, construction work in progress shall be 38 deemed substantially completed upon the earlier of when all permits or approvals 39 required for commercial operation have been received or approved, or 1 year after the 40 construction work in progress has been connected with the preexisting, taxable, 41 operational system or facility.
+Inventory and household goods are expressly excluded 42 from this definition."
+See Subsection 192.001(11)(d), F.S.
+43 44 Note: Legislation enacted in 2024 amended section 192.001(11)(d), F.S., to add that 45 for the purpose of tangible personal property constructed or installed by an electric 46 utility, construction work in progress shall not be deemed substantially completed unless 47 all permits or approvals required for commercial operation have been received or